abgnpr/C-notes/1 Intro.md

   A series of tasks can be wrapped inside a subroutine to form a procedure, which can be called at any point during a program's execution.

-  Procedural nature of C makes writing programs in it intuitive and easy.
+  Procedural nature of C makes writing programs in it intuitive and easy

 - **Performant**